Good leaders have mastered the art of delegating leadership.

 2. Empowers Employees

 Do you know what the difference between a highly successful organization and a struggling organization is?
-It is not the size of the business.
-It also isn’t the effectiveness of the employees.
+It is not the size of the business or the effectiveness of the employees.

 Instead, it is the organization’s treatment of employees.
 Treatment in this context doesn’t mean employee benefits and relationships.
 It refers to employee empowerment.